Eventual periodicity of the Smith forms of integer matrix powers: Introduction

 \begin{theorem} Let $A \in \Z^{m \times m}$ and define the sequence $(S_n)_{n \in \N}$, where $S_n$ is the Smith form of $A^n$ normalized to have nonnegative diagonal entries.
 Then, there exists an eventually periodic sequence $(D_n)_{n \in \N} \subset \Z^{m \times m}$ of diagonal matrices such that $S_{n+1}=D_n S_n$ for all $n \in \N$. \end{theorem}

-Theorem \ref{thm1} was conjectured by R. Bruner \cite{mo}, for matrices over any PID and in the stronger form where $(D_n)_n$ is periodic (when restricted to $n \geq 1$) and not just eventually periodic.
+Theorem \ref{thm1} was conjectured by R. Bruner \cite{mo}, in the stronger form where $(D_n)_n$ is periodic (when restricted to $n \geq 1$) and not just eventually periodic.
 However, the stronger form does not hold, and in fact the threshold $n_0$ before $D_n$ starts behaving periodically can be arbitrarily large.
 We provide a family of counterexamples in Proposition \ref{prop:no} (whose proof is postponed to Subsection \ref{sec:smallproof}), showing also that $n_0$ can grow linearly with $m$.

 \begin{proposition} If, in Theorem \ref{thm1}, we replace ``eventually periodic" with ``periodic", then the statement is false. \end{proposition}

 In spite of the promising comments to \cite{mo}, to our knowledge a proof to Theorem \ref{thm1} was thus far lacking.
 For a start, it is interesting to observe that the period in Theorem \ref{thm1} is unbounded even for bounded size $m$.
 For example, let $p \in \N$ be a prime and observe that the following $2 \times 2$ example has period $p$: